tomasbarroso2000/2022-daw-leic51d-g06/docs/backend-report.md

 - The authenticated endpoints require 2 different connections to the database (one for the authentication and one for the actual operation);
 - Using the current player to define the winner of a completed game might not be the ideal way to do it.
 After implementing the ending of a game when the layouts of the players aren't submitted, no player wins but the current player still has a value.
 Even though no player's score is increased, one of the two players is logically considered the winner (the player that first entered the lobby);
 - It is redundant to have the size attribute in the ships table.
 Since a ship has a type (which also has a size), the size of the ship will always be the same as the ship type size;
+- The http and database modules are not fully tested because, since those tests require a full reset of the database, we focused our attention more on the services logic tests which give us more insightful results about the design quality of our code;
 - The services module uses error codes based on the HTTP protocol which should only be known by the http module;
 - Because the Kotlin language's type system has no knowledge of the exceptions that might be thrown in a function, it might be better to stop using exceptions in the services module to represent an error and replace them with different return types for each error in every function.